iEarth project funding – call autumn 2021

 - Funding decision (with feedback) will be sent within six weeks after application deadline

-- Start of project: the following fall, unless otherwise specified in the project description
+- Start of project: the following spring, unless otherwise specified in the project description

 - To apply, use attached form

-Next call for iEarth development projects will be autumn 2021.
+Next call for iEarth development projects will be spring 2022.

 Who can apply?

-Faculty, postdocs, PhD students, and students from geoscience institutions.
+Faculty, postdocs, PhD students, and students from Earth Science institutions.
 Instructors and students at Norwegian institutions outside iEarth can also apply for funding, however it is required that there exists collaboration with colleagues at the iEarth institutions.

 What can you apply for?